-Reference Tranche.
-With respect to the Class 1M-2C Notes, the Class 1M-2C Reference Tranche.
-With respect to the Class 1B-1 Notes, the Class 1B-1 Reference Tranche.
-Corresponding Classes of Notes With respect to the Class 1M-1 Reference Tranche, the Class 1M-1 Notes.
-With respect to the Class 1M-2A Reference Tranche, the Class 1M-2A Notes.
-With respect to the Class 1M-2B Reference Tranche, the Class 1M-2B Notes.
-With respect to the Class 1M-2C Reference Tranche, the Class 1M-2C Notes.
-With respect to the Class 1B-1 Reference Tranche, the Class 1B-1 Notes.
-The Class 1B-2H Reference Tranche will not have corresponding Notes.
-Senior Reference Tranche The Class 1A-H Reference Tranche (the "Senior Reference Tranche").
-Mezzanine Reference Tranches The Class 1M-1, Class 1M-1H, Class 1M-2A, Class 1M-AH, Class 1M-2B, Class 1M-BH, Class 1M-2C and Class 1M-CH Reference Tranches (each, a "Mezzanine Reference Tranche" and collectively referred to as the "Mezzanine Reference Tranches").
-Junior Reference Tranches The Class 1B-1, Class 1B-1H and Class 1B-2H Reference Tranches (each, a "Junior Reference Tranche" and together referred to as the "Junior Reference Tranches").
+With respect to the Class 2M-1 Notes, the Class 2M-1 Reference Tranche.
+With respect to the Class 2M-2 Notes, the Class 2M-2 Reference Tranche.

+Corresponding Classes of Notes Group 1 With respect to the Class 1M-1 Reference Tranche, the Class 1M-1 Notes.
+With respect to the Class 1M-2 Reference Tranche, the Class 1M-2 Notes.
+Group 2 With respect to the Class 2M-1 Reference Tranche, the Class 2M-1 Notes.
+With respect to the Class 2M-2 Reference Tranche, the Class 2M-2 Notes.
+Senior Reference Tranches Group 1 The Class 1A-H Reference Tranche (the "Group 1 Senior Reference Tranche").
+Group 2 The Class 2A-H Reference Tranche (the "Group 2 Senior Reference Tranche").
+Mezzanine Reference Tranches Group 1 The Class 1M-1, Class 1M-1H, Class 1M-2 and Class 1M-2H Reference Tranches (each, a "Group 1 Mezzanine Reference Tranche").
+Group 2 The Class 2M-1, Class 2M-1H, Class 2M-2 and Class 2M-2H Reference Tranches (each, a "Group 2 Mezzanine Reference Tranche").
+The Group 1 Mezzanine Reference Tranches and Group 2 Mezzanine Reference Tranches are collectively referred to as the "Mezzanine Reference Tranches".
+Junior Reference Tranches Group 1 The Class 1B-H Reference Tranche (the "Group 1 Junior Reference Tranche").
+Group 2 The Class 2B-H Reference Tranche (the "Group 2 Junior Reference Tranche").
+The Group 1 Junior Reference Tranche and Group 2 Junior Reference Tranche are collectively referred to as the "Junior Reference Tranches".
 Reporting Period for Hypothetical Structure For any Payment Date and for purposes of making calculations with respect to the hypothetical structure and the Reference Tranches, the reporting period (each, a "Reporting Period") will be the second calendar month preceding the month of such Payment Date.
-For any Payment Date, the delinquency status of each Reference Obligation will be determined as of close of business on the last day of the related Reporting Period.
-For example, the Reporting Period for a May Payment Date is the preceding March, and determinations of the delinquency status of the Reference Obligations relative to the May Payment Date are made as of the preceding March 31.
+For any Payment Date, the delinquency status of each Reference